 Good Scientific Practice sets out the principles, values and the standards of behaviour and practise for the Healthcare Science workforce.
 These standards and values must be achieved and maintained in the delivery of work activities, the provision of care and personal conduct.

 As its benchmark, Good Scientific Practice uses the Health and Care Professions Council (HCPC) Standards of Proficiency and Standards of Conduct, Performance and Ethics, and then expresses these within the context of the specialities within Healthcare Science This recognises that three sections of the workforce, Biomedical Scientists, Clinical Scientists and Hearing Aid Dispensers are regulated by the HCPC.

 in supervised roles where individuals work within defined procedures, rather than autonomously, some standards will need to be interpreted appropriately for the context of the specific role.
-There will, however, always be a requirement for an individual to work within the limits of their scope of practice and competence.
+There will, however, always be a requirement for an individual to work within the limits of their scope of practise and competence.